 Then this aspiring writer told us that he had written a short presentation that his teacher felt had potential.
 He went to his car, brought back the document, and asked us to read it quickly.
 It was only one or two pages long.
 We all agreed that it was a workable idea that could possibly result in a sale.

 This student told us that his teacher advised him to rewrite this premise into a full treatment, which might be ten to twenty pages.
 We thought that was good advice and were happy for him.
-The he said, “If he wants me to do that, he’s going to have to pay me for it.”
+Then he said, “If he wants me to do that, he’s going to have to pay me for it.”

 That was about 15 years ago and I doubt if that lad every became a TV writer.
 I doubt if he ever sold anything.
 In fact, I doubt if he ever completed that treatment.